Contrast Shower Benefits – Boost Your Blood Circulation And Health

 • Take 1-2 hours before bedtime

-Who Should Exercise Caution With Contrast Showers
+Who Should Exercise With Contrast Showers

 While contrast showering offers many benefits, certain individuals should consult healthcare providers before beginning: